luminovang/luminova/docs/basic.md

 #### Manual Caching with Auto Renewal

-This method allows you to render cached content if it has not expired, and it only execute the callback function if cache does not exist or expired.
+This method allows you to render cached content if it is still valid.
+The callback function will only be executed if the cache does not exist or has expired.

 ```php
 <?php